best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

 A neural network learning to predict a non-linear function.
 Credit: Stephen Wolfram
 ```

 LLMs are essentially just very large neural networks.
 The underlying neural network of an LLM is trained on a vast set of text, and the neural network is able to learn patterns of words and then assign probabilities to individual words occurring within sequences of other words, allowing the model to produce long sequences of text that quite accurately mimic human language.
-However, it's important to remember that a trained LLM is a black box - it contains billions if not trillions of terms, so nobody can say for sure why it is capable of such accurate mimicry, we can only assess that it is capable.
+However, it's important to remember that a trained LLM is a black box - it contains billions if not trillions of terms, so nobody can say for sure why it is capable of such accurate mimicry, we can only assess that it is.

 The explanation for why LLMs are so ubiquitous now (given previous language models got far less attention) is a specific type of neural network architecture called a 'transformer', that was [invented in 2017 at Google](https://research.google/pubs/attention-is-all-you-need/) for the purpose of machine translation.
 This architecture represented a breakthrough in language models, as it opened up the models to 'hyperscaling' - increasing the size of the neural network and increasing the size of the training data led to predictable increases in performance, so both have increased exponentially ever since.